mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 />
 ```

-This transpiles to the actual CSS rules the Tailwind.css classes refer to.
-This has [all the advantages of CSS-in-JS](/thoughts/css-in-js) combined with Tailwind's fantastic system and developer experience!
+This transpiles to the actual CSS rules the Tailwind.css classes refer to, which means it has [all the advantages of CSS-in-JS](/thoughts/css-in-js):

 - Extending your elements with custom styles is as simple as using the css prop, no extra setup required to "bailwind":